YaannSloot/NoodleBot/README.md

 These categories as well as every command on the bot have a command id associated with them.
 Access to these commands as well as entire command categories can be adjusted via permission settings for each of these ids. *ANY* of the guild permissions settings, including admin privileges, are completely ignored by this system.
 This is an independent system for adjusting command access, with the only discord-related factor being role hierarchy.
 Role hierarchy can affect the way command access is determined, and this is explained below.

+A default set of permissions are also added as soon as the bot is added to a guild.
+All roles lacking admisistrator will have the bot's info and management commands disabled.

 **Permission hierarchy**

 If the command user is the guild owner, access is immediately given, otherise: